Skip to main content

 4. 4.The work in India on this Saudi Arabia nurse application, and the steps that belong to the Saudi Arabia side

 A married 33-year-old nursing supervisor from the Aster Medcity Kochi cardiology unit, BSc Nursing 2014 from the College of Nursing Calicut Medical College and GNM 2010 from the Pushpagiri School of Nursing Thiruvalla, eight years of practice including two years at Manipal Hospital Bengaluru, with a King Faisal Specialist Hospital and Research Centre Riyadh offer for a senior cardiology nurse role in hand.
 Her maiden name "Sumitha Rajan" was on the GNM and BSc Nursing certificates.
 Her married name "Sumitha Rajan Pillai" was on her passport (re-issued after marriage in 2018).
 The Indian Nursing Council registration in Delhi carried "Sumitha Rajan Pillai" but the Kerala Nurses and Midwives Council card in Thiruvananthapuram still read "Sumitha Rajan".
 Her Aster Medcity Kochi service letter used the married hyphenated form while the Manipal Hospital Bengaluru letter from 2014-16 used the maiden form.
 SCFHS credentialing and DataFlow primary source verification cannot tell from a stack of certificates whether these refer to the same person.
 We coordinated a notarised name-equivalence affidavit at the Kochi Sub-Registrar, refreshed the Kerala Nurses Council card with the married form, and matched the Aster and Manipal letters to the passport.
 The Kerala HRD attestation through the State Higher Education Department Thiruvananthapuram.
-MEA apostille at Patiala House Delhi (Saudi has been a Hague apostille destination for Indian documents since 7 December 2022, so the older Saudi Embassy attestation step is gone).
+MEA apostille at the authorised MEA service-provider route (Saudi has been a Hague apostille destination for Indian documents since 7 December 2022, so the older Saudi Embassy attestation step is gone).
 Saudi-listed Arabic translation.
 DataFlow re-submission cleared in five weeks.
 SCFHS classification followed.
 King Faisal HR uploaded the apostilled set to the Saudi Ministry of Health.

 That kind of name-continuity work is the single most common reason a married Indian nurse's Saudi file takes longer than the unmarried equivalent.
 SCFHS credentialing expects clean records.
 DataFlow primary source verification at the Indian Nursing Council, the State Nursing Council and every past hospital expects continuity.
 The name that changed at marriage adds a layer the file has to address explicitly.
 This page is for the Indian woman nurse putting that file together, and for her family in India coordinating the route from the home side.